PHPAdam/PHPAdam.github.io/_posts/2020-8-13-robo-advisers-dont-exist.md

 ## Hoocht

 Hoocht a "real-time mortgage advice platform using chatbots to handle customer conversations, which are followed by automatically-generated mortgage and borrowing capacity illustrations" [5].
 Hoocht closed in 2019

+##Burrow (Dwell)
+Dwell Mortgages chief executive Pradeep Raman says: “We don’t see ourselves as a robo-adviser" Dwell customers can either speak to advisers on the telephone or over WhatsApp to collect outstanding information.
+Dwell was rename Burrow and then closed.
+No longer a broker is now software other mortgage brokers can use for onboarding clients.

 ## Mojo Mortgages